Rows of CornWindmills

 Green Investment Group, Inc. (GIGI) is the lead company.
 All SSPM L.P. companies are affiliates of GIGI, and formed for legal and liability purposes.

-Who are the principals of GIGI, and what success and/or experience do they have in redevelopment of Brownfield sites?
+Who is the principal of GIGI, and what success and/or experience does he have in redevelopment of Brownfield sites?

-Ray Stillwell, a lawyer and entrepreneur, and Mark Spizzo, an economic development director of 20 years, are the principals of GIGI.
-They are two, highly-experienced businessmen from the United States who see tremendous opportunity for the regions, communities and eventual end-users where GIGI sites are located.
+Ray Stillwell, a lawyer and entrepreneur, is the principal of GIGI.
+He is a highly-experienced businessman from the United States who sees tremendous opportunity for the regions, communities and eventual end-users where GIGI sites are located.

-Stillwell incorporated and was an investor in Alton Steel, Inc. (ASI), which, in 2001, purchased a rundown steel mill in Alton, Illinois.
+Stillwell incorporated and was an investor in Alton Steel, Inc. (ASI), which, in 2001, purchased a closed, bankrupt steel mill in Alton, Illinois.
 Their combined efforts directly resulted in restoring the production process of the mill, which now operates with approximately 300 employees.
-In addition to successfully preventing the 100-year-old, 400-acre site from becoming a blighted area, GIGI has acquired the adjacent Smurfit-Stone site and acquired licensing for it to become a future ethanol plant.
+In addition to successfully preventing the 100-year-old, 400-acre site from becoming a blighted area, GIGI has acquired the adjacent Smurfit-Stone site and acquired licensing for it to become a liquid biofuel plant.
 Positive action toward achieving that goal is currently in progress.

 How many properties does GIGI currently own?

-GIGI currently owns seven former paper mills throughout North America.
+GIGI currently owns three former paper mills throughout North America.
 They are in order of purchase:

 What are the plans for redevelopment of each of these sites?